IHE/ITI.MHDS/index.md

 systems of various functionality.
 For more details on the full use and format of an IHE Integration Statement ([see Appendix F](https://profiles.ihe.net/GeneralIntro/ch-F.html)).

-#### 50.6.2.1 System that publishes documents System Design
+#### 1:50.6.2.1 System that publishes documents System Design

-This system can publish documents using the MHD Document Source.
+This system can publish documents using the [MHD Document Source](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133111-document-source).
 The other actors shown are there to support this primary function.

 System that publishes documents - Integration Statement